Qatar National First Division top scorers

-This article contains a list of players who have been the Qatari League top goal-scorers season by season, from the first official 1972–73 season up until the present on-going season, the first top goal-scorer of the official Qatari League was Awad Hassan who netted in 10 goals playing for Al-Esteqlal in 1972–1973.
+This article contains a list of players who have been the Qatari League top goal-scorers season by season, from the first official 1972–73 season up until the present on-going season.
+The first top goal-scorer of the official Qatari League was Awad Hassan who netted in 10 goals playing for Al-Esteqlal in the 1972–1973 season.
 While the player who holds the most league top goal-scorer awards is Mansour Muftah who has an impressive seven time record in the league.